feldian15/GrinDorms/Written-Reports/sprint2-journal.md

 - Description: This epic will allow users to view their existing reviews and delete or edit them.
 - Dependencies: Epic 3 must be completed in its entirety to ensure any updates are populated in the database and displayed accordingly.
 Epic 1 must be completed to track which user is currently in the session.
 - Effort: Likely 1-2 person weeks
 - Subtasks: User review page creation, user tracking, editing interface creation, population of existing review information in the editing interface, deletion functionality, success messaging and failure safeguards, updating of database accordingly.

+##### Epic 5: PostgreSQL and Reclaim Integration
+- Description: This epic will link the app to a postgres database and host it on reclaim cloud, rather than having a simple local host site.
+- Dependencies: All prior epics must be completed
+- Effort: Likely 1-2 person weeks
+- subtasks: Integrate postgres with django app, host app on reclaim

+### Product Roadmap
+##### Epic 1
+- Start date: March 13
+- Approximate completion: March 28
+- Flexible completion date: April 4

+##### Epic 2
+- Start date: March 6
+- Approximate completion: April 4
+- Flexible completion: April 8

+##### Epic 3
+- Start date: March 13
+- Approximate completion: April 4
+- Flexible completion: April 8

+##### Epic 4
+- Start date: March 24
+- Approximate completion: April 4
+- Flexible completion: April 18

+##### Epic 5
+- Start date: March 28
+- Approximate completion: April 11
+- Flexible completion: End of semester